Kolelab/Image-analysis/README.md

 # Image-analysis

 Scripts are written in Microsoft Visual Basic and were confirmed to run on Windows compatible computers in Excel 2013 or newer.
-This code provided here is only the source code and needs to be imported into Microsoft Visual Basic
+This code provided here is only the source code and needs to be imported into Microsoft Visual Basic.
+Buttons need to be created and linked to the code.

 Image splitter: The splitter is implemented to work on .da files as saved by Neuroplex (RedShirt Imaging).
 Every other frame of the .da file is split and as a final result two files are saved (odd 1-3-5 and so on and even 2-4-6...)